survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ## Branching at `use` Using a Function

-In the book setup we compose configuration on a higher level.
-Another option to achieve similar results would be to branch at `use` as webpack's loader definitions accept functions that allow you to branch depending on environment.
+In the book setup, we compose configuration on a higher level.
+Another option to achieve similar results would be to branch at `use` as webpack's loader definitions accept functions that allow you to branch depending on the environment.
 Consider the example below:

 ```javascript
 {